Best Nursing Schools And Programs In Maryland

 Via hbculifestyle.com

-Morgan State University is a popular choice when it comes to graduate nursing programs.
+Morgan State University, also accredited by the Commission on Collegiate Nursing Education, is a popular choice when it comes to graduate nursing programs.
 It puts emphasis on preparing its graduates to take on the roles of nurse leaders or nurse educators.

-To qualify, you’ll need to be a practicing RN for at least 2 years.
-You will also need to submit three professional letters of recommendation, earned BSN degree from an approved institution, and a minimum average score of 550 for the TOEFL if your native language isn’t English.
+To qualify, you’ll need to be a practicing RN for at least 2 years and an undergraduate cumulative grade point average (G.P.A.) of 3.0.
+You will also need to submit three professional letters of recommendation, a BSN degree preferably from a CCNE, NLN or State approved institution, and a minimum average score of 550 for the TOEFL if your native language isn’t English.

-You can find out more about the requirements here.
+You can find out more about the graduate program requirements here.
 If you wish to enter its traditional BSN program, you can check out the details here.

 notre dame of maryland university